 Now you need to turn your attentions to one of the most important part of the story – the characters.
 For each major character write a one page summary that includes:

 End with a one-paragraph summary of the whole storyline for this character.
-Remember, these are working drafts so changing them as you go is normal.
+These are working drafts so changing them as you go is normal.
+Remember, writing a book typically involves extensive planning and revising as part of the process.

 Now you should expand each of the five sentences you’ve created for Step 2 into a paragraph.
 By the time you’ve completed this you should have a one-page description of your book – it’ll still only be the bare bones but it will give you a good idea as to whether the story works or not.
 If not, you can change it now, before your start writing in earnest.